pivotal/docs-platform-automation/docs/reference/task.md

 {% code_snippet 'tasks', 'configure-director' %}

 !!! warning
-    For GCP, if service account is used, the property associated_service_account has to be set explicitly in the iaas-configuration section.
+    For GCP, if service account is used, the property associated_service_account has to be set explicitly in the `iaas_configuration` section.

 ### configure-ldap-authentication
 Configures Ops Manager with an external LDAP user store and admin user account.